vegaprotocol/documentation/docs/releases/overview.md

 From 0.54.0 the core repository also holds the data node and CLI wallet code, therefore the following code is included in the releases:

 - The data node APIs allow for querying for historic information and for snapshots of the current state of the systems.
-- The code for the Vega Wallet CLI app is open source, and you can read about the contents of each release on the Vega Wallet repo.
+- The code for the Vega Wallet CLI app is now in the Vega repo, where a full list of changes can be found.

 See the full release notes on [GitHub](https://github.com/vegaprotocol/vega/releases).